Kaleido-subs/style-guide/docs/guidelines/editing.md

 ### Sentence structure

-Dialogue flow is one of the core things that Kaleido editors focus on.
+Dialogue flow is one of the core things that Kaleido editors focus on most.
-Subtitles are timed to fit the dialogue, and as such, it's important to make it as easy as possible for the viewer to understand in a short amount of time.
+Subtitles are timed to fit the dialogue, and as such, it's important to make it as easy as possible for the viewer to understand in a short amount of time while flowing naturally.
-Dialogue should also be easy to follow and sound natural.

-Sentences should be broken up into smaller clauses where possible, and given to the viewer in a clear and concise manner.
+Sentences should be broken up into smaller clauses where reasonable, and presented to the viewer in a clear and concise manner.
 Ambiguity should be avoided,
-unless the original script is ambiguous on purpose, and may require some rewriting to make it clearer.
+unless the original script calls for it, and may require some rewriting to make it clearer.

 Japanese grammar is different from English,